JacobRThompson/PyCrypt/README.md

 lower-case letters map to the same value?
 To remedy this, we give the user full control over the process that transform unicode characters into an integer array.
-A simplified overview of this process is given below (The actual procedure also returns an array of unchanged/masked indices and also includes features to support masking specific subsections of plaintext).
+A simplified overview of this process is given below (The actual procedure also returns an array of unchanged/masked indices and supports masking specific subsections of plaintext).

 <figure>
     <img src="mapDiagram.jpg">